ashwin21-cpu/CI-CD-in-Azure/Documentation/Azure CI_CD guide.md

 # Build and push image to Azure Container Registry; Deploy to Azure Kubernetes Service
 # https://docs.microsoft.com/azure/devops/pipelines/languages/docker

+# The branch that triggers the pipeline to start building
 trigger:
 - master

+# The source used by the pipeline
 resources:
 - repo: self